Jimmeh94/DialogueAPI/README.md

 Old Man: Hello!
 Can you help me?
 (Sentence)

--Yes
+- Yes
--No
+- No
--With what?
+- With what?
 (These three are all part of one ChoiceWheel)

 If "yes" is clicked, it would initiate a quest via a DialogueAction.
 If "no" is clicked, it could initiate another Dialogue that's pretty much a dead sentence.
 If "with what?" is clicked, it could initiate another Dialogue followed by another ChoiceWheel.